Krithikav305/Skin-Cancer-Detection/README.md

 ## What I Worked On

-- Preprocessed and prepared skin lesion images for model training
+- Preprocessed and prepared skin lesion images
 - Worked with deep learning and CNN-based approaches
-- Implemented YOLO-based lesion detection
+- Worked on YOLO-based lesion detection
 - Worked on benign and malignant lesion classification
 - Developed the Django web application
 - Integrated the trained model with the web application